Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Alabama and its opponents have not yet combined for more than 79.5 points -- this matchup's over/under -- in a game this season.
+- Alabama and its opponents have not yet combined for more than 80 points in a game this year.

-- Saturday's total is 19.7 points lower than the two team's combined 99.2 points per game average.

-- The 38.2 combined points per game that these two squads have allowed this season are 41.3 fewer than the 79.5 total in this contest.
+- The average total in Crimson Tide games this season is 60.3, 19.7 points fewer than Saturday's total of 80 .

-- The 73.3 PPG average total in Rebels games this season is 6.2 points fewer than this game's over/under.
+- In 2021, games involving the Rebels have averaged a total of 73.3 points, 6.7 fewer than this game's set over/under.

 Alabama Stats and Trends

-- Alabama has two wins against the spread in four games this season.
+- Thus far this year Alabama has two wins against the spread.

-- The Crimson Tide have been favored by 14.5 points or more three times this season and have covered the spread in two of them.

 - Alabama's games this year have hit the over on two of four set point totals (50%).